kronigor/directory-cleanup-scheduler/README.md

 - `-p`, `--path` (required): Path to the directory you want to monitor and clean.
 - `-s`, `--seconds` (optional): Timeout in seconds after each directory check.
 Default is 15 seconds.
 - `-t`,`--time` (optional): Hour after which the directory should be cleaned (24-hour format).
 This argument sets the time for the daily cleanup schedule.
 Default is 22:00.
+- `-l`,`--log` (optional): Enable logging during script execution.
+If set, the script logs the names and extensions of files located in the specified directory to the log.txt file.
+- `-c`,`--cleanup` (optional): Perform directory cleanup at the specified time.
+If set, the script completely clears the specified directory.
+- `-e`,`--exclude` (optional): Exclude specific file extensions from processing.
+If set, the script does not check files with extensions specified in this argument.
+The extensions should be provided as a comma-separated list without spaces.
 ### Calling the Help Menu
 To see all available command-line options and get general information about the script, use the `-h` or `--help` argument:
 ```